E-commerce

 For a complete performance diagnosis, use our SEO performance audit guide in addition to Search Console data.

-Schedule reviews at 30, 60, and 90 days: in the short term, fix blocking technical errors; in the medium term, measure the evolution of impressions; in the long term, assess the business impact.
-Avoid changing several critical variables in the same week: you won’t know which one worked.
+Schedule reviews at 30, 60, and 90 days: in the short term, fix blocking technical errors; in the medium term, measure changes in impressions; in the long term, assess business impact.
+Avoid changing several critical variables in the same week: you will not know which one worked.
 Document hypotheses, changes, and results in a simple log (shared spreadsheet or Notion) to build on learnings from one season to the next.

-Also distinguish “noise” signals from “structural” signals: a weekly variation in CTR may reflect an update to the Google results interface or seasonality in your catalog, not necessarily a content regression.
-Always cross-reference Search Console with your commercial calendar (sales, stockouts, launches) before drawing conclusions.
-Finally, plan a small margin to revisit modified pages: the beginner’s guide reminds us that not all changes produce a visible impact; iteration is part of the job when the first hypothesis is still not enough today.
+Also distinguish the “noise” signals from the “structure” signals: a weekly variation in CTR can reflect an update to Google’s results interface or seasonality in your catalog, not necessarily a content regression.
+Always cross-check Search Console with your commercial calendar (sales, stockouts, launches) before drawing conclusions.
+Finally, allow a small margin to revisit the modified pages: the beginner’s guide reminds us that not all changes produce a visible impact; iteration is part of the job when the first hypothesis is still not enough today.

 Best practices and mistakes to avoid